gitnget/gitnget/README.md

 - 👋 Hi, I’m @gitnget
-- 👀 I’m interested in software algorithm, machine learning and AI.
+- 👀 I’m interested in development of cloud based solutions, software algorithm, machine learning and AI etc.
 - 🌱 I’m currently learning how to deploy containerized solution on my day job as well as planting coffee trees.
 - 💞️ I’m looking to collaborate on any interesting software project.
 - 📫 How to reach me at gitnget @ Gee Mail